 “Renovating would fix that problem.
 If only we had a bit of funding…”

 Where is the mayor expecting the hundreds of people that are housed here to go?
 It’s already illegal to sleep outside.
 The rest of the shelters are at full capacity.
 Does he just expect these people to disappear?

 Sweeping the crumbs under the rug only attracts more ants.
 Don’t let this be someone else’s problem.
 I urge you to advocate for Peachtree & Pine!
 Send letters, overwhelming the mayor’s office with our collective voices.
 Volunteer there, or donate whenever and whatever you can.
 These people deserve a place to sleep at night, and whatever the situation of P&P may be right now, the people who work there are incredibly passionate and will be able to turn it all around with a bit of extra money.

 After bidding Joanie goodbye and good luck, we headed off to Central Night Shelter, which was right above the OAC.
 Central is a winter shelter, providing shelter for the men in the program from November to April.

+I sat with a group of jovial looking men at dinner.
 “So what are you studying at Emory?”
 The man in front of me had deep set eyes and a kind smile.

 “Neuroscience.
 I want to be a doctor.”